puppetlabs/puppetdb/documentation/api/query/curl.markdown

 Any node managed by Puppet agent will already have all of these, and you can reuse them for contacting PuppetDB.
-You can also generate a new cert on the CA Puppet master with the `puppet cert generate` command.
+You can also generate a new cert on the CA Puppet Server with the `puppet cert generate` command.

 > **Note:** If you have turned on [certificate whitelisting][whitelist], you must make sure to authorize the certificate you are using: